Ndutaw/alx-system_engineering-devops/0x02-shell_redirections/README.md

-takes a list of words as inputs and prints only words that appear exactly once. one line one word and words shouls be sorted displays lines containing the pattern root from the file etc passwd display the number of lines that contain the pattern bin in the file etc passwd
+takes a list of words as inputs and prints only words that appear exactly once. one line one word and words shouls be sorted displays lines containing the pattern root from the file etc passwd display the number of lines that contain the pattern bin in the file etc passwd display lines containing the pattern root and 3 lines after them in the file etc passwd